joshuanianji/periodic-table/README.md

 # Changelog:

+## February 2 - Rearranging of the files

+I need to start thinking of expanding my app.
+Right now I only have a main function that is an `Html Msg` type, and if I want to render clicks and other stuff, as well as handle multiple pages, I'll need to use a full on model - view - update architecture.
+I also made a View folder where I put my [TableParserView.elm](View/TableAndParser/TableParserView.elm) where it holds the view for the periodic table and the molecule parser, but not the logic behind it.
+I also made a bunch of new files for the model-view-update architecture, but visually I haven't changed anything yet.

+I also added a bunch of comments on the [Model](Model.elm), [Update](Update.elm), [Msg](Msg.elm) and [View](View.elm) files so wow I'm such a good programmer ree.

 ## November 7 - Colours.elm is in /src folder

 Moved [Colours.elm](src/Colours.elm) to /src folder (used to be in /src/Atom).